 Welcome to carpricebd.com.
 Today we want to discuss about the motor car piston.
 We all know that the piston is an essential part of the internal combustion engine which is key in converting the fuel which you use to fill up your car into energy to drive the car forward.
 It is a moving component that is used to transfer the force from the gas which expands in the cylinders to the crankshaft to turn the wheels.

 On the next page is given a piston image.
 These will show how the piston enters the cylinder, its entire block usefully, and the compression work on two and the combination of the two are done together.
 The six pistons of the cylinder block are set in such a way that the compression is done by three and by three.
 The rod by which the pistons are connected is called a rod.

 In earlier days, pistons were made mostly of cast iron or cast iron.
 Nowadays it has changed a bit.
-Nowadays, it is made with alloy or milled steel.
+Nowadays, it is made of alloy or milled steel.
 Aluminum alloy pistons cost more - but they are much lighter but stronger.

 If the piston and cylinder are made of the same metal, the gap between the heats is less when heated.
 However, if two different metals (such as aluminum alloy pistons in cast iron cylinders) are used, the gap between the two should be greater.
 The reason for this is that aluminum alloy expands more in heat - which does not occur in cast iron.
 Knowledge of the matter is useful in fitting.

 Piston Ring: The heat and pressure of the fuel gas used in the cylinder is pushed to the outside of the piston.
 When pushing two pistons, press the other two pistons inside the block to affect the impact of the block.
 (In the case of 3 cylinder blocks).
 In this way, in 3 and 4 cases, when three or four pistes come out on the outside of the thrust, the other bullets enter.